-Minor amendments to the 2012 Draft Plan of Management were made following the review of the latest submissions referred to and considered by Crown Lands in March 2013 and further information from Crown Lands in July 2013.
+Amendments to the 2012 Draft Plan of Management were made following the review of the latest submissions referred to and considered by Crown Lands in March 2013 and further information from Crown Lands in July 2013.
 The following amendments have been made to establish the 2013 Plan of Management:-

-- Updated consultation and additional table included listing issues raised from the most recent consultation with the holiday van community - Removal of operational details from the Plan and reference to the Standard Operating Procedures for the Administration and Management of Holiday Vans included - Revised summary of amendments from 2010 & 2012 draft Plans - Revised phasing of capital development projects & - Revised reservation details
+- Updated consultation and additional table included listing issues raised from the most recent consultation with the holiday van community - Removal of operational details from the Plan and reference to the Standard Operating Procedures for the Administration and Management of Holiday Vans - Revised summary of amendments from 2010 & 2012 draft Plans - Redefinition of the precincts - Revised phasing of capital development projects - Revised reservation details

-The remaining content of the plan and the park layout is unchanged from the 2012 draft, including the defined precincts for each accommodation type, the proposed redevelopment areas and the proposed capital projects.
+Minor changes to the park layout were included to redefine the accommodation precincts and facilitate proposed capital projects.
+The remaining content of the plan is largely unchanged from the 2012 draft, including the precincts for each accommodation type, the proposed redevelopment areas and the proposed capital projects.

-Reports outlining the progression of the Plan of Management were considered at the Port Stephens Holiday Park Reserve Trust meetings held on 7 May 2013 and 29 October 2013.
+A report outlining the progression of the Plan of Management was considered at the Port Stephens Holiday Park Reserve Trust meeting held on 7 May 2013 and 29 October 2013.
 The Trust endorsed the amendments to enable the Plan of Management to be resubmitted to Crown Lands for endorsement by the Minister.

-8.2 SUMMARY OF ISSUES RAISED THROUGH CONSULTATION
+8.2 - SUMMARY OF ISSUES RAISED THROUGH CONSULTATION